 Finally, do not be afraid to inject humor.
 Just like preparation, a little levity goes a long way!
 When candidates are accomplished, impressive and also appropriately self-deprecating, they succeed in interviews.
 Being polished, dynamic and charismatic does not mean that you cannot be funny, mildly sarcastic (I am still working on the “mild” part) and/or downright entertaining.
 I am not suggesting that you dial-down your true personality in any way – just do some research about yourself so you can present your true and best self in interviews.

-Melissa A. Peters, Esq. is Managing Director at Princeton Legal Search Group.
-She focuses exclusively on the permanent placement of lawyers in law firm and in-house settings.
-She can be reached at 609.734.7490 and firstname.lastname@example.org.
+Contributed by Princeton Legal Search Group which focuses exclusively on the permanent placement of lawyers in law firm and in-house settings.

 Check out our Inhouse Counsel Guides page for other articles and resources of interest.